arvigeus/AZ-204/Learning Path/Entra ID.md

 - Microsoft 365 Mail API: <https://outlook.office.com>
 - Azure Key Vault: <https://vault.azure.net>

-The same is true for any third-party resources that have integrated with the Microsoft identity platform.
+The same is true for any third-party resources that are integrated with the Microsoft identity platform.
 Any of these resources also can define a set of permissions that can be used to divide the functionality of that resource into smaller chunks.
 When a resource's functionality is chunked into small permission sets, third-party apps can be built to request only the permissions that they need to perform their function.
 Users and administrators can know what data the app can access.

 In OAuth 2.0, these types of permission sets are called _scopes_.
 They're also often referred to as _permissions_.
 In the Microsoft identity platform, a permission is represented as a string value.
 An app requests the permissions it needs by specifying the permission in the `scope` query parameter.
 Identity platform supports several well-defined [OpenID Connect scopes](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes) and resource-based permissions (each permission is indicated by appending the permission value to the resource's identifier or application ID URI).
 For example, the permission string `https://graph.microsoft.com/Calendars.Read` is used to request permission to read users calendars in Microsoft Graph.